Here is a list of some other common birthing injuries. Most of these eventually heal without permanent injury to the child:

 Fracture of the clavicle or collarbone is the most common fracture during labor and delivery.
 The clavicle may break when there is difficulty delivering the baby’s shoulder or during a breech delivery.
 The baby with a fractured clavicle rarely moves the arm on the side of the break.
 There may be bruising over the broken bone.
 Simply immobilizing the arm and shoulder is the recommended treatment and healing begins quickly.

 If a family member has suffered a serious, permanent injury related to childbirth, you may want to talk to a lawyer.
 We provide free consultations to help determine if you have a valid medical negligence case that should be pursued.
 If you have already consulted with another lawyer or are in the process of doing so, we can offer information about how to evaluate whether you have obtained the right lawyer for your case.
+Call us at 1-202-742-1500 or toll free at 1-888-625-6635 or fill out our confidential contact form for a FREE Consultation and review of your case.

 Click here to obtain our free report: “Eleven questions to ask before hiring a lawyer for your injury lawsuit.”